RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 `"patterns": [ { ... } ]`
 An array of object pattern's to include.
 If everything inside `patterns` fails with an error, then any [begin](#begin) rules will fail also.
-If multiple conflicting rules appear, VSCode will pick the highest one from the list:
+If there are multiple conflicting rules, VSCode will pick the highest one from the list:
 * [include](#include)
 * [match](#match)
 * [begin](#begin)/[while](#while)